aazaff/teachPaleobiology/CourseDocuments/paleobiologySyllabus.md

 [Reading assignments](https://github.com/aazaff/teachPaleobiology/blob/master/ReadingExercises/ReadingExercises.md#reading-schedule) will be given each week throughout the semester.
 These assignments may be formal scientific articles or popular science essays.
 You must read these papers and be prepared to discuss them in the following class.

 In addition, you will write a two-page summary of the article describing the overarching question it addresses, the hypothesis tested, data, methods, results, and conclusions.
-An example [write-up](https://github.com/aazaff/teachPaleobiology/blob/master/WritingExercises/WritingExample.md), with more detailed directions, is available online.
+An example [writing exercise](https://github.com/aazaff/teachPaleobiology/blob/master/WritingExercises/WritingExample.md), with more detailed directions, is available online.
 Write-ups are due at the beginning of the next class.

 #### LAB ASSIGNMENTS (20 POINTS EACH)